risk-first/website/menagerie/Coordination-Risk.md

 ### Some Real-Life Examples

-This sets an upper bound on [Coordination Risk](Coordination-Risk):  we _can't_ get rid of it completely in a software system, -or- a system on any other scale.
+This sets a lower bound on [Coordination Risk](Coordination-Risk):  we _can't_ get rid of it completely in a software system, -or- a system on any other scale.
 Fundamentally, coordination problems are inescapable at some level.
 The best we can do is mitigate it by agreeing on protocols and doing lots of communication.

 Let's look at some real-life examples of how this manifests in software.